Struggling with your toddler not listening and behaving? You’re not alone. Discover 10 things to do to get kids to listen without yelling.

 These went beyond books at the table, too.

-He’d refuse to change his diaper every time I suggested it, never mind that he himself was complaining about it.
+He’d refuse to change his diaper every time I suggested it, never mind that he’d complain it.
 I’d ask him to put a toy back in its place, only for him to throw it carelessly.
 Sometimes he’d even ignore my request, all while looking me dead in the eye.

 What to do with a toddler not listening